netzpirat/guard-rspectacle/README.md

 ## Options

-There are many options that can customize Guard::Jasmine to your needs.
+There are many options that can customize Guard::RSpectacle to your needs.
 Options are simply supplied as hash when defining the Guard in your `Guardfile`:

 ```ruby